 This is not the first time scientists have learned that being fat but fit is tied with life-threatening problems like heart attacks, strokes, and heart failure.
 Similar findings have recently been reported in studies following large numbers of European2 and British3 populations.

-What To Do If You’re Fat But Fit
+What To Do If You’re Overweight But Fit